Required Texts and Graded Work

 Weekly Reading Responses:

 If you have a schedule conflict with the due dates (see syllabus), give yourself permission to take another few hours if you need them, or check with me if you think it will be over a day late.
-I hope to read and respond to them all by our class meetings so that you have frequent, copious feedback about your writing and the thought it conveys.
+I hope to read and respond to them all by our class meetings to give you frequent, copious feedback about what you have written, and that takes many hours for each class.

 During selected weeks between Week 3 and Week 10 (see syllabus for this year's schedule), you should read one additional scholarly article or book chapter per week on topics relevant to the course and prepare a 1-3-paragraph description/discussion of it in a standard annotated bibliography format.
 Also, hand in one copy of the article/chapter you're discussing.
 Entries will be scored on a 10-point scale: (1-5 points for a lucid summary) + (1-5 points for useful analysis, comment, relation to other entries, practical applications, or course readings).
-Suitable articles may be found in unassigned articles in the two essay collections, and in some issues of College English (CE) carried by the library, or in Research in Teaching English (RTE), College Composition and Communication (CCC), Computers and Composition (CC), The Writing Center Journal (WCJ), and The Writing Lab Newsletter (WLN), which are located in my office, VM G57, and can be found at the Towson U. library.
-Some of these journals, and others in education, cognitive science, etc. are available online at Julia Rogers Library, and the libraries of Towson and Johns Hopkins.
+Suitable articles may be found in unassigned articles in the two essay collections, and in some issues of College English (CE) carried by the library, or in Research in Teaching English (RTE), College Composition and Communication (CCC), Computers and Composition (CC), The Writing Center Journal (WCJ), and The Writing Lab Newsletter (WLN).
+Most of these journals, and others in education, cognitive science, etc. are available online through JSTOR and the MLA Bibliography via the Goucher Library Website.
 You also may write a bibliographical note on a discussion list accessed through the Internet.
 Click here for some advice about what makes a bibliographic annotation useful.

 Final Collaborative Research Project--

-This should produce a fifteen- to twenty-page paper, in collaboration with at least one other class member, researching some aspect of the writing process.
-Projects may include: research in secondary sources ("library research") describing and discussing the current state of research in your topic; and primary research of your own design (surveys, case-study observations, experiments, etc.).
+In collaboration with at least one other class member, research some aspect of the writing process.
+Project reports ordinarily should include research in secondary sources ("library research") describing and discussing the current state of research in your topic.
+If appropriate, the project report also may include primary research of your own design (surveys, case-study observations, experiments, etc.).
+Depending upon whether your methodology is based in the humanities or in the social or natural sciences, you should follow appropriate documentation formats (MLA, U. Chicago, APA, CSE).
 Students attempting primary research must be competent in scientific research methods, statistics, and other pertinent skills.
-One-page proposals due IN CLASS (see syllabus for due date).
-Project presentations due near the end of the semester; reports of your final results are due after classes end (again, see syllabus for due date).
+Short, roughly one- to two-page proposals are due IN CLASS (see syllabus for due date).
+Project presentations on your preliminary results are due IN CLASS at the end of the semester.
+Written reports of your final results are due after classes end (again, see syllabus for due date).